demisto/content/Packs/VirusTotal/Integrations/VirusTotalV3/README.md

-Analyzes suspicious hashes, URLs, domains, and IP addresses.
+This integration analyzes suspicious hashes, URLs, domains, and IP addresses.
-This integration was integrated and tested with version v3 API of VirusTotal (API v3)
+The integration was integrated and tested with version v3 API of VirusTotal (API v3)
 ## Configure VirusTotal (API v3) on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.